Healthy Homes Assessment Porirua

 Rental Property Home Assessments Porirua

-The areas of rental property that are affected through Healthy Homes Standard.
+Rental property areas affected to Healthy Homes Standard.
 Healthy Homes Standards in Porirua include each:

 • Living Room